 The first annual fee shall be paid at the time of registration and shall be prorated for

-the initial year of registration based on the number of days in the calendar year after the Vacant Lot is required to be registered.
+the initial year of registration based on the number of days in the calendar year after the vacant lot is required to be registered.
 The annual fees for subsequent years shall be paid on or before January 1 of each subsequent year.

-All delinquent fees shall be paid prior to any transfer of an ownership interest in any Vacant Lot.
-If the fees are not paid prior to any transfer, the new Owner of the Vacant Lot shall pay the annual fee no later than thirty (30) days after the transfer of ownership.
+All delinquent fees shall be paid prior to any transfer of ownership interest of any

+vacant lot.
+If the fees are not paid prior to any transfer, the new owner of the vacant lot shall pay the annual fee no later than thirty days after the transfer of ownership.
-Exemptions.

-Subdivision 1.
-Exemption from Registration.
-The following are exempt from the Vacant Lot registration and fee requirements of Section 151.099:
+(D) Exemptions.
+The following are exempt from the Vacant Lot registration and fee requirements:

-All Vacant Lots owned by the City of Buhl or the Buhl Economic Development Authority in and for the City of Buhl (the “BEDA”) is exempt from the Vacant Lot registration and fee requirements of Section 151.099.
+All vacant lot(s) owned by the City of Buhl or the Buhl Economic Development Authority

-Any Vacant Lot for which the owner possesses a valid building permit for construction of a new dwelling on such Vacant Lot.

-Subd.
-2. Exemption from Registration Fees.

-The Vacant Property registration fee shall be waived for:
+(BEDA) are exempt from the vacant lot registration and fee requirements.

-All Vacant Lot or Vacant Lots subject to a valid Development Agreement with the City of Buhl.
+All vacant lot(s) subject to a valid development agreement with the City of Buhl.

-An Owner who acquires a Vacant Lot for which the registration fee has already been paid for
+An owner who acquires a vacant lot for which the registration fee has already been paid for

-the calendar year shall register the change of ownership with the City of Buhl, is not liable for an additional registration fee for that calendar year.
-(Example: If X registers a Vacant Lot with the City in January of 2026 and pays the applicable registration fee, then sells Vacant Property to Y in June of 2026, Y must register the change of ownership with the City, and is exempt from registration fees until January 1, 2027.)
+the calendar year is not liable for an additional registration fee for that calendar year and shall register the change of ownership with the City of Buhl.

-Inspections.

-Subdivision 1.
-The Enforcement Officer may inspect or cause to be inspected any Vacant Lot in the city for the purpose of enforcing and assuring compliance with the provisions of this chapter.
-Upon the request of the Enforcement Officer, an Owner shall provide access to all portions of any Vacant Lot or suspected Vacant Lot in order to permit a complete inspection.
+(E) Inspections.
+The Enforcement Officer may inspect any vacant lot in the city for the purpose of enforcing and assuring compliance with the provisions of this chapter.
+Upon the request of the Enforcement Officer, an owner shall provide access to all portions of any vacant lot or suspected vacant lot for inspection of compliance.

-Notification.

-Subdivision 1.
-The Enforcement Officer shall maintain a current list, updated monthly, of all Vacant Properties which have become known to the Enforcement Officer.
+(F) Notification.
+The Enforcement Officer shall maintain a current list of all vacant lot(s) and notify owners when their lot(s) become vacant.

-Penalties/Enforcement.

-Subdivision 1.
-Violation of any provision of this Section or providing false information to the Enforcement Officer shall be a misdemeanor.
+(G)Penalties/Enforcement.
+Violation of any provision of this section or providing false information to the Enforcement Officer shall be considered a misdemeanor.

-Subd.
-2. The City may bring an action in a court of appropriate jurisdiction to enjoin a violation of this Section.
+The city may bring to a court of appropriate jurisdiction a violation of this section.

-Subd.
-3. If an Owner fails to register within 30 days of notice from the City, the Owner shall be
+If an owner fails to register within thirty days of notice from the city, the owner shall be

-liable for a registration fee equal to the amount otherwise due for the Vacant Lot or Vacant Lots.
+liable for a delinquent fee equal to the registration amount due for the vacant lot(s).

-Alternative procedures.
-Nothing in this chapter shall be deemed to abolish or impair existing remedies available to the City under its code or State Law.
+(H) Alternative Procedures.
+Nothing in this chapter shall be deemed to abolish or impair existing remedies available to the city under its code or state law.

-Collection of unpaid fees.
-Subdivision 1.
-Written notice.
+Collection of Fees and Unpaid Fees